Soviet monitor Khasan: Design

 Perekop was designed to operate on the Amur River and on the Strait of Tartary between Outer Manchuria, Sakhalin and Japan to protect against the threat the Japanese empire posed against the Russian Far East.
-Relations between the two countries was poor and a low intensity conflict was waged by the Soviet Union and Japan since 1932.
+Relations between the two countries were poor and a low intensity conflict had been waged by the Soviet Union and Japan since 1932.
 Planning on her design began in 1935, using an old, unused design from 1915 as its basis.
-Khasan was armed with three twin 130mm B-28 guns, two twin 39-K anti-aircraft guns at the aft, and three twin 41-K anti-aircraft guns.
+Khasan was armed with three twin 130mm B-28 guns, two twin 76.2mm 39-K anti-aircraft guns at the aft, and three twin 45mm 41-K anti-aircraft guns.
 In addition she carried an array of heavy machine guns and carried naval mines.
 Plans for a fourth twin 130 mm turret and a seaplane hangar were scrapped due to overloading issues.

 Khasan was protected by steel belt armour ranging from 77 mm amidships to 36 mm at both ends of the ship.
 The citadel was closed by 25 mm bulkheads.
 Khasan possessed an armoured deck was 40 mm thickness amidships and 25 mm of protection at the fore and aft.
 The conning tower and turrets had 50–100 mm protection, and machine gun turrets had 10 mm armour protecting them.

 Khasan had a small forecastle allowing for limited high seas capabilities along the Strait of Tartary and the Amur River Basin.
 The flat bottom hull and bows of the ships were stiffened, giving the monitors icebreaking capabilities.

 Construction

 Khasan was laid down 15 June 1936 at Krasnoye Sormovo Factory No. 112 shipyard, in Gorky (now called Nizhny Novgorod) along with her two sister ships and named Lazo (Лазо) initially.
-Work on Khasan continued at Gorky until the mid-1939 when sections of the monitor began to be sent east through the Trans-Siberian railway to Khabarovsk Factory No. 368, Khabarovsk to be completed.
+Work on Khasan continued at Gorky until the mid-1939 when sections of the monitor began to be sent east through the Trans-Siberian Railway to Khabarovsk Factory No. 368, Khabarovsk to be completed.
 By the time all of her 260 pieces were laid down in Khabarovsk on 4 November 1939 the Second World War had begun in Europe.
 Khasan was launched 30 August 1940 after having been built, taken apart and rebuilt from one end of the Soviet Union to the other and had been renamed Khasan on 25 September 1940.
 She was commissioned 1 December 1942, more than six years after being laid down in Gorky.